run2bizdocs/docs-1/en-us/docs/citsmart-esp-8/additional-features/mobile-and-field-service/apps/citsmart-app-ios.md

     !!!
 Abstract "ATTENTION"

-        The request registered by CITSmart ITSM Enterprise uses services that are configured in CITSmart Enterprise Web.
+        The request registered by CITSmart SM uses services that are configured in CITSmart SM Web.

 2. After performing the operation, the request registration message will be displayed.